-National Fried Chicken Day and just another great excuse for us to devour our favorite fried fowl in excess.
+One could argue that fried chicken is perhaps the most classic dish ever created in the history of food.
 If you’re a meat-eater, chances are extremely high you share a love of fried chicken just like the other 99% (assumptive, made-up calculations) of the world.

-Most of us have our own personal connection with fried chicken dating back to our childhood, making it one of the most classic, deep fried eats we’ve enjoyed for generations.
+Most have a personal connection with fried chicken dating back to our childhood as well as generations before us.
 Fried chicken dates back to the Scottish immigrants who brought their traditions of deep-frying chicken in fat and introducing it to the southern United States.
-Fried chicken eventually became a southern staple and was later enriched with seasonings and spices from newer recipes to improve the flavor.
+It eventually became a southern staple and was later enriched with seasonings and spices from newer recipes to improve the flavor.

-No matter wherever your cravings lead you, nearly every day is the perfect day to round up your friends and family for big bucket of chicken with all of your favorite sides and an ice cold drink.
-Here’s a list of our favorite fried chicken spots in Austin.
+If you’re planning to round up your friends and family for big bucket of fried chicken with all of your favorite sides and an ice cold drink, here’s a list of our favorite fried chicken spots in Austin.

 600 W 6th St, Austin, TX 78701